mindwind/my-draft/note/english_idioms.md

 date      : 2016-04-09
 ---

+- in that  因为
+  He is talented in that he can speak five different languages.

 - persevere with(at, in)  坚持
   If you persevere with your exercise, you can get in shape.